How do I run the CodeDeploy agent with a user profile that's not the root profile?

 The AWS CodeDeploy agent is running as PID ####

-6. Verify what processes are running and which user is running these processes by running the following command:
+8. To verify what processes are running and the user that's running the processes, run the following command:

 ps aux | grep codedeploy-agent

-Create an Amazon EC2 launch configuration template and Auto Scaling group to automate the user change process
+Create a launch configuration template and an AWS Auto Scaling group to automate the user change process

 1. Open the Amazon EC2 console.

-2. On the navigation pane, choose Launch Configurations.
+2. In the navigation pane, choose Launch Configurations.

 3. Choose Create launch configuration.